White House Chief of Staff John Kelly defends Confederate monuments

 A subset of pro-memorial advocates includes so-called alt-right political activists and white nationalists, who were blamed for violence in Charlottesville, Virginia, in August when a car drove into a group of counter-protesters, killing one person and injuring 19 other people.

+Trump's reaction to Charlottesville drew condemnation after he said "both sides" were to blame for the violence and that there are "two sides to a story."

+Kelly on Monday night explained the Civil War's genesis by saying "men and women of good faith on both sides" took a stand based on their conscience.

-"Robert E. Lee was an honorable man," Kelly said Monday night, adding: "The lack of an ability to compromise led to the Civil War."
+"Robert E. Lee was an honorable man," Kelly said, adding: "The lack of an ability to compromise led to the Civil War."

+Kelly during the interview was also asked about whether he would apologize to Rep. Frederica Wilson, D-Fla., for making inaccurate statements about her after she criticized Trump's condolence call this month with a fallen soldier's wife.

+Kelly accused her of grandstanding during a 2015 ceremony to dedicate a new FBI field office in Miami and said she wrongly took credit for securing federal funding for the building.
+She did not take credit for it.

 Well, history's history.
 And there are certain things in history that were not so good and other things that were very, very good.